kaeedev/Projects-Python/README.md

 ## 🎯 Repository Objective

-The goal of this repository is to apply everything I am learning about Python and showcase it in programs, gradually increasing my skill level as a programmer.
-For an expert, they might seem simple, but for a junior developer, every program is an experience that adds to my growth.
+The goal of this repository is to apply everything I am learning in Python and put it into more serious programs with greater utility than those I create in the "Mini-projects-Python" repository (feel free to check it out), and to gradually improve my skills as a programmer.
+For an expert, these may seem simple, but for someone junior, each program is another experience I gain.

 ## 🛠️ Repository Structure